Eat-Local/eat-local-fe/README.md

 <p align="center"><img width="500" src="" alt="A gif preview of..."></p>

 <br />
-This group project was assigned during the finale module of Turing's Front-End Engineering program, about 19-20 weeks into its students learning how to code.
+This group project was assigned during the final module of Turing's Front-End Engineering program, about 19-20 weeks into its students learning how to code, with an emphasis on collaboration between front- and back-end teams.
 The details of this project are outlined in <a href="https://mod4.turing.edu/projects/capstone/index.html">this</a> project spec.

 ### Built With